lukaszraczylo/tdlib-telegram-bot-api-docker/README.md

 ## Issues

 As I do not modify any part of the server code I am not responsible for the way it works.
 For that purpose you should open an issue on the [telegram bot api server](https://github.com/tdlib/telegram-bot-api/issues) issue tracker.

 **TL;DR:** My responsibility ends when container and binary starts.

 ## Build schedule
 Build will be triggered automatically once a week to produce the latest version of the Telegram API Server.
-I would set it for the daily release but every build takes ~25 minutes and generates additional costs on my side.
+I would set it for the daily release but every build takes ~2.5 hours and generates additional costs on my side.

 Images are versioned in format `1.0.x` where `x` is a build number.

 ## How to use the image